Topics: self-assessment tax season, Tax, Tax preparation, tax season

 Accountants, Are You Ready for the Tax Season?

-As the calendar flips to a new year, accountants across the UK brace themselves for another tax season.
+As the calendar flips to the last quarter of the year, accountants across the UK brace themselves for another tax season.
 This is a period of heightened activity and responsibility, with some assessing their capacity and technology and others gearing up to outsource tax preparation services.

 What are you up to?